JulienVICTORINE/Mon-portfolio-React-Strapi/README.md

 ### 🧪 Backend setup

 🗂️ Strapi setup (optional backend)
-If using Strapi for data storage:
+If using Strapi for data storage :

 # Create your Strapi backend (if not already done)
 ```bash